 - Outright Lifetime Gift of cash, stock, and other securities; real estate; or other property.

-- Beneficiary Designation of Retirement Plan – Name us as the primary or secondary beneficiary of your retirement plan.
+- Beneficiary Designation of Retirement Plan – You can name us as the primary or secondary beneficiary of your retirement plan.
 Retirement plans may be subject to two taxes at death – estate taxes and income taxes.
 This is the most cost effective way to make a deferred gift to the Mother Divine Program, allowing you to pass less taxed assets to family members and heirs.
 Click here for more information.

 We would be happy to speak with you about the various options and answer any questions you may have.
 For more information, please email and include your telephone number if you would like us to call you.